JeremySCook/HeadphoneHook/README.md

 Earlier version seen demonstrated here: https://www.youtube.com/watch?v=KxgLdYH0gVc with bearing pivot.

 Hook for headphones that attaches to a movable stand.
-Secures with magnets and a rail.
+Secures with magnets and a thin printed rail protrusion
+on the top.

 # Current magnet and rail-based iteration: